PranayKr/Deep_Reinforcement_Learning_Projects/Report.md

      the final layer was done from uniform distribution in the range of (-3e-3, 3e-3).

 # c) Other Details of Implementation :
+     1) Adam Optimizer was used for learning the neural network parameters with a learning rate of 1e-4 for Actor Neural-Net Model and a learning rate of 1e-3 and L2 weight decay of 0.0 for Critic Neural-Net Model fpr each Agent.

+     2) For the exploration noice process an Ornstein-Ulhenbeck Process was used with mu=0.(mean), theta=0.15 and sigma=0.2(variance) to enable exploration of the physical environment in the simulation by the 2 Agents controlling the Tennis Rackets movements.
+        But before adding noise to the action returned for the current state using the current policy the noise quantity was multiplied by a hyperparameter "noise weight" whose value was gradually decreased by multiplying with the hyperparameter "noise decay rate" to prefer exploration over exploitation only during the initial stages of training and gradually prefer exploitation over
+        exploration during later stages of training as the value of the noise weight gradually decreases as training proceeds.

 # HyperParameters Used:

 # Plot of Rewards per Episode